19 Career Options After Learning Japanese

 If there were a list of popular language jobs, this would probably rank right after translators.

-Communication, or lack of miscommunication, is vital in any transaction.
+Communication, or lack of communication, is vital in any transaction.
 Thus, this is an opening with high demand.

 The assignment would involve on-the-spot translation, interpretation, thinking, and communication in most scenarios.